Higher EAF

 Goals

-To minimise load shedding, one of the objectives of the energy action plan is to achieve a higher Energy Availability Factor (EAF) at Eskom (the percentage of time a power plant can produce electricity).
-The goal is to have an average EAF of 70% by March 2025.
-But this has been pushed out to March 2026.
+To minimise load shedding, one of the objectives of the energy action plan is to achieve a higher energy availability factor (EAF) at Eskom (the percentage of time a power plant can produce electricity).
+The goal was to have an average EAF of 70% but it has achieved 65%.

 Summary